topStrip1

 If you’re dealing with loneliness, you’re not alone!
 (Even though it feels like it at times.)
 Here are our tips to beat loneliness and connect with other people again.

-One of the reasons loneliness is so painful is because it is so intricately related to our mental health.
+It is not just a fear of missing out or wishing you could talk to someone, either.
 Loneliness and mental health issues can create a repeating cycle: You don’t go to social events because of mental health issues (such as anxiety and depression), and then you feel lonely because you’re not hanging out with people, which makes your mental health issues worse.

 Also, humans are social creatures.
 Our brains are set up to reward certain social behaviors.
 When we aren’t feeling connected to others, it can raise alarm bells in the brain.
 Social rejection activates the pain receptors in our brains.
 These pain receptors can even flair up at perceived rejection, meaning rejection hurts even if it’s made-up rejection.
-For people who really struggle with social rejection, they may have what’s called rejection-sensitive dysphoria.
+For people who really struggle with social rejection, they may have what’s called rejection-sensitive dysphoria

 In short, loneliness is painful because it exacerbates painful mental health conditions and because rejection, even perceived social rejection, hurts.

-Why do I feel lonely in a relationship?
+Why Do I Feel Lonely in a Relationship?

 Feeling alone in a relationship?
 Feeling alone when you’re with someone who’s supposed to make you feel full can be an incredibly isolating experience.
 You might not feel loved in the relationship anymore, and should look at the quality of the relationship and what you want from it.

-How to Deal With Loneliness: 8 Tips
+How to Deal With Loneliness: 8 Coping Mechanisms For When You Feel Alone

 how to cope with loneliness